bright/new-www/content/projects/just-eat-pos-–-system-for-restaurants.md

 ### Frontend team

 One of Bright Inventions Frontend team priorities was development of the Just Eat POS Backoffice.
-This was a web application which enables to manage business daily activitities and gives access to financial reports.
+This was a web application that enabled managing business daily activities and gives access to financial reports.

 **Here are examples of many features of the Just Eat POS Backoffice:**